- Home

 -

 In the US, over 50% of trips are under three miles, an ideal distance for walking, cycling, or scootering.
-Yet, mode share for walking and biking in North America is only 4%, over fives times less than the global average of 22%.
+Yet, mode share for walking and biking in North America is only 4%, over five times less than the global average of 22%.

-Examples of key indicators for developing active transportation
+Key indicators for active transportation planning

-A count program can give you several indicators to evaluate walkability, biking trends, infrastructure effectiveness, and more on your streets.
+Bike and pedestrian traffic data can give you several indicators to evaluate walkability, biking trends, infrastructure effectiveness, and more on your streets.

 Hourly Profiles